PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 Full example you can find at [PayOnline.AndroidSample](https://github.com/PayOnlineSystem/PayOnline.AndroidSample) github repository.
 Also you can see [Example](https://github.com/google-pay/android-quickstart) of using Google Pay API from Google.

-When implement Google Pay integration use:
+When implement integration please use:

 * [Google Pay Android developer documentation](https://developers.google.com/pay/api/android/overview)